OctopusDeploy/blog/blog/2024-02/octopus-is-a-quarterback/index.md

 ## "v22.35, set, hut!"

-So, there you have it, that's how a deployment pipeline is just like an American football team, and how Octopus is its quarterback.
+So, there you have it!
+That's how a deployment pipeline is just like an American football team and Octopus its quarterback.

+If you're looking to sign a star quarterback to improve results for your team of DevOps tooling, why not [see how we perform in tryouts](https://octopus.com/start?location=nav-bar)?

 Happy deployments!